I love it when someone asks me a question about how I came to faith in Christ, that is, my journey to faith.

-A few days ago, it was a cool evening to enjoy the outdoors.
-I took my son to a meeting and to pass the time, I stood outside with another father who sat in his luxury SUV and talked with me through the open window.
+To pass the time, I stood outside and had a conversation with another father who sat in his luxury SUV.
+We talked with me through the open window.
 The crisp evening air and light breeze made for a wonderful conversational setting.

 As we talked, the conversation took a personal shift.

-Tell me the story
+Tell me your story

-My friend asked to tell my story of how I decided to become a preacher of the gospel versus an architect or some other profession.
+My friend asked me to tell my story of how I decided to become a preacher of the gospel versus an architect or some other profession.

-This was a chance to tell the story of how I discovered God’s grace and how I came to faith.
+His invitation to me was a chance to tell the story of how I discovered God’s grace and how I came to faith.

 It was the chance to talk about how I discovered God’s leading and how that got refined over the past twenty years.